kallaway/100-days-of-code/log.md

 ### Day 0: 4th Feb 2023, Day 1

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Learnt basic Bootstrap- Card, Grid & Conditional Rendering & toggle function on md.

 **Before Thoughts:**
 1. I decided to join this challenges without publicly announce it on Twitter.
 I'm excited.
 The hardest at this moment would be I doubt I will able to just do purely coding for an hour without counting together the time spent on tutorial or reading but I will try my best.